 - 3 rosemary sprigs

-- Combine all ingredients in a large pitcher and stir together with a large wooden spoon to help the sugar dissolve.
+- Stir together with a large wooden spoon to help the sugar dissolve.

 - Refrigerate for at least 4 hours before serving.